zyeecon/zishenye.github.io/Bprofessional.md

 				</header>
 TIAS Student Consultancy, Utrecht, The Netherlands <br/>
 May.
 2021 - Sep.
 2021 <br/>
-•	Conducted SWOT and Porter’s 5 Forces to understand where our client company is positioned in the process mining industry and the challenge and room for improvement.<br/>
+•	Conducted SWOT and Porter’s 5 Forces to understand where our client company is positioned,  the challenge and room for improvement within process mining industry.<br/>
 •	Developed a marketing and lead generation map for our client company.

 </div>